 All living things start life as a single cell and grow and multiply by cell division.
 During mitosis, the genetic material in the chromosomes is separated into two identical sets, which is followed by the splitting of the cell’s internal organs into two cells, genetically identical to each other and to the original cell.
-These 2 cells then further divide in to 4, 8, 16, 32 and so on, resulting in growth.
+These 2 cells then further divided into 4, 8, 16, 32 and so on, resulting in growth.

 One of the major ways in which plants are different from animals, is plants make their own food through a process called photosynthesis.
 Photosynthesis converts light energy into chemical energy, which is then used to produce sugars/carbohydrates.
 These are then converted into other essential compounds, such as proteins, fats, hormones and everything else the plant needs for healthy growth.

 Photosynthesis uses carbon dioxide from the air and water, and also produces oxygen as a bi-product, making plants vital for all life on Earth.
 The simplified equation for photosynthesis is: